mjhorvath/Homeworld-Map-Converter/README.md

 1. You can drag & drop a single level file onto "HWR_MapConverter.js", in which case a new level file will be created with the same name name and in the same directory as the input file, but with an additional "HW1_" or "HWC_" prefix added to the filename.

-2. You can run the program from the DOS command-line.
+2. You can run the program from the Windows command prompt.
 The command-line syntax is as follows:

        cscript [script] [Input File] [[Output File]] [[-game HW1 or HWC]] [[-debug]] [[-rus amount]] [[-peb amount]] [[-neb amount]]